Sony brand promise: Make believe your user data is secured

 Sure, the immediate solution is to cull the damage from the security breach, make sure it does not happen again, and find some way to restore the confidence lost.
 The more critical question is where does Sony go from here?
 Restoring consumer confidence is difficult.
 In Sony’s case, restoring confidence is compounded by both by context and the promise of the brand.

 This context hampers Sony’s ability to restore confidence.
-I guess Sony is really asking its customers to make.believe.
+I guess the Sony brand promise is really asking its customers to make.believe.
 Which brings me to my second point.

 What is most troubling about this is that Sony’s damage control mode has not included “brand damage control” as well.
-The Sony brand may suffer irreparable damage because its brand promise doesn’t protect it from the crisis because Sony hasn’t explained how taking care of the problem is a fulfillment of the brand promise.
+The Sony brand may suffer irreparable damage because the Sony brand promise doesn’t protect it from the crisis because it hasn’t explained how taking care of the problem is a fulfillment of the brand promise.

 Remember, when a crisis hits your organization, if you really make.believe in your brand, then you must exploit it to control the damage from the crisis.
 BP failed to do it, now Sony is failing to do it as well.

 AI Marketing Tom Dougherty, CEO - Stealing Share 25 May 2017 AI Marketing.
 Artificial Intelligence everywhere.
 AI Marketing AI Marketing (Artificial Intelligence Marketing) might feel like a stretch.
 Brands are hesitant to believe AI can replace human thinking.
 Too...